-Our world of all-time-connectivity was initiated when online messaging services like MSN Messenger and unlimited fares of landline calls were offered to us.
+Our world of all-time-connectivity was initiated when online messaging services like MSN Messenger and landline flat rates were offered to us.

 We already had a need to be telling each other our stories, but we just could not do it — at least if you did not have unlimited money to be the whole day attached to a phone call.